rhel-labs/instruqt/satellite-online/01-hybrid-cloud-console-login/assignment.md

 teaser: Create an image that is ready to support a simple container workflow.
 notes:
 - type: text
-  contents: Log into the Red Hat Hybrid Cloud Console. test second line
+  contents: Lab is loading.
+When fully loaded, click “Start” in the bottom right.
+In this exercise you will be logging into the Red Hat Console and turning on the Beta experience.
 tabs:
 - title: Red Hat Hybrid Cloud Console
   type: website